 Deb and Mike Schuring lost two babies in the 1980s, both born on Mother's Day a year apart.
 Now the couple has fostered their 100th child, because “one diaper, one midnight bottle feeding at a time, each baby is what matters.”

 Northwoodian Reflects on Friends’ Foster Parenting Success

-Thank you to Lisa Bailey—a social worker by trade, former Foster Parent Trainer, and current member of Northwoods’ Protective Services team—for sharing this final story!
+Thank you to Lisa Bailey—a social worker by trade, and former Foster Parent Trainer and Northwoodian—for sharing this final story!
 (Editor's note: Names have been changed for confidentiality.)

 “My friend, Tina, was a foster parent and had been one for 24 years.
 On Tina and her husband’s first date, they both revealed that they wanted children of their own, but that they also had a heart to help kids that were hurting.
 Around the same time, a 16-year-old girl, Sarah, went to her teacher to tell of the abuse and neglect that was going on day by day, month by month, and year by year at home—verbal and emotional abuse from her mother, and sexual abuse from her father.
 Sarah was placed at my friend Tina's house, and Tina took Sarah in as her own.
 Sarah thrived!
 Sarah graduated from high school and applied to go to Wright State University where she completed her business degree.
 Sarah was the first in her family to graduate from college.
 What an achievement!
 It was so fun to watch her grab on to a healthier life and to succeed in her educational and personal life.
 We celebrated every step with her!
 Sarah is now married with a son, and her new family is all accepted as part of Tina’s family, too."